 By Lacey Shrum

 Wyoming’s 2019 legislative session just wrapped up, and as of close the state has signed 13 blockchain-friendly laws into effect.
 These laws are a strong play to attract blockchain businesses and development to the state of Wyoming.
 Besides being extremely legislatively efficient, here’s some facts on Wyoming and its new laws:

-Contrary to the Uniform Commercial Code (UCC), Wyoming recognizes direct property rights for crypto owners.
+Contrary to the Uniform Commercial Code (UCC), Wyoming recognizes direct property rights for digital asset owners.
 Digital assets are special in that an owner does not need an intermediary to hold her assets on her behalf, as we do with traditional securities.
-Wyoming recognizes a crypto holder’s ownership in her property and rights to the property if she outright holds that asset.
+Wyoming recognizes a digital asset holder’s ownership in her property and rights to the property if she outright holds that asset.
 In contrast, the UCC only recognizes rights of digital assets owned via securities intermediaries.
 Wyoming is also not afraid of confrontation.

 10th Largest State

 Located in the northwest U.S., Wyoming is home to just over 500,000 people, Old Faithful, The University of Wyoming, and only a handful of escalators and elevators.
 The word “Wyoming” means “at the big river flat” or “a large prairie place.”
 There are few mountains in the north west of the state (Tetons in Jackson Hole) but most of the state is plains, and an ever-present wind is common.
 More seriously wild facts here.